jacobandreas/writing/_posts/2012-10-24-storeys-end.md

 <img src="../attachments/storeys-end-1.jpg" />

-76 Storey's Way, now "Hostel V" in official college records, was once more vividly known as Storey's End and home to Ludwig Wittgenstein's doctor.
-Wittgenstein himself lived in the house during the final three months of his life, and is buried in a small cemetary just around the corner.
+76 Storey's Way, now "Hostel V" in official college records, was once more vividly called "Storey's End".
+In those days it belonged to Ludwig Wittgenstein's doctor; Wittgenstein himself lived here during the final three months of his life, and is buried in a small cemetary just around the corner.

 So far I've been disappointed in my hopes of having a copy of the _Tractatus_ flung at me by an irritated poltergeist.
 The author probably couldn't find his